Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 - You Can’t Build Your Own Brand

-As mentioned earlier, Udemy is best for instructors who are just getting started with their online teaching careers.
-If you’re an established course creator, other platforms like Teachable might be more suited for you.
+As mentioned earlier, Udemy is best for instructors just starting their online teaching careers.
+If you’re an established course creator, other platforms like Teachable might suit you better.

 Udemy doesn’t let you feature your brand or logo.
 In fact, when you upload your course, it will add its own branding to your content.